 Falling interest rates are the exception here, as they save you money on future loans (especially mortgages).
 Central banks will lower interest rates as a way to get more money into the economy if they think a recession is on the horizon.
 This is their attempt to help combat the possibility and reverse the numbers.

-Even though we need to go through those 2 quarters of negative GDP before a recession can technically be declared, the symptoms are already pretty clear – it’s nearly certain that we are at the start of a recession already.
+Even though we typically need to go through 2 quarters of negative GDP before a recession can technically be declared, the symptoms had been clear enough – and it’s now official that we’re in one.

 1) Rise in unemployment

-The Statistics Canada employment numbers, which had previously been strong, haven’t been updated yet for March.
-We’re almost certain to see a steep decline in employment once the numbers are tabulated.
+The Statistics Canada employment numbers, which had previously been strong, started to come down in March.
+We’re almost certain to see a steep decline in employment for the months that follow.

 The hardest hit industries and businesses include airline, cruise, hotel, events, entertainment, non-essential retail, and many more.
 Anything that involves a large number of people coming together has come to a grinding halt.

 Worse, this massive drop in wages will have a domino effect across many other industries as well.

 With people out of work and the debt load and house prices in Canada at record highs in many regions of the country, it’s only a matter of time before mortgage and loan defaults, bankruptcies and foreclosures start racking up.

 We’ve already seen a decrease in new home listings and home sales in major markets but considering the huge real estate bubble many Canadian cities were in, the declines so far haven’t been drastic.